sanskrit/sanskrit.github.io/content/groups/dyuganga/projects/grAma-dvijAH.md

 This project aims to convince **dvija**-s
 to transition to Indian villages soon and prepare;
 and support them in doing so.
-dvija-s have been the **backbone of hindu civilization**;
+dvija-s have been the **backbone of Hindu civilization**;
 it is by their power and obstinacy that Gods, sages and ancestors continue to be honored (even by the wider society) in India.
+They brought beauty and harmony of the highest order, and can continue to do so.

 By dvija-s we not only mean **brAhmaNa-s, kShatriya-s, vaishya-s**;
 and also **sat-shUdra**-s who **reject victimhood & quota ideology** -